HL7/fhir-gender-harmony/input/pagecontent/index.md

 2023-08-29		NONE				Carol Macumber				Final read through of page, updated reference to informative GH Model to use formal name, therefore reducing any possibility that it is confused with this IG whose name is "HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1"
-2023-08-25       OTHER-2560         Sean Muir                    Improve footnote notation - used MD based footnote syntax 2023-08-29			none			Rob McClure					Clarified that this guide supersedes the original model -->
+2023-08-25       OTHER-2560         Sean Muir                    Improve footnote notation - used MD based footnote syntax 2023-08-29			none			Rob McClure					Clarified that this guide supersedes the original model 2023-09-04			none			Rob McClure				Changed the "Author" section to say "Implementation Guide Contributors" and then make a separate Author section noting TI, PA, SD, V2MG as true authors.
+Similar to other guides
+-->